 I have been in the education field for sixteen years, ten of which I served as an elementary school special education teacher.
 I provided special education instruction to students in inclusion classrooms, as well as taught my own non-categorical classroom and in an intellectual disabilities classroom.
 Through my work with students in the intellectual disabilities program I worked with a team to develop a method of teaching reading to students with low incidence disabilities.
 My team presented our work at the Council for Exceptional Children’s Division of Autism and Developmental Delay (DADD) conference in 2014.
 I am a graduate of Washington and Lee University and have my Masters in Special Education from the University of Virginia.
-I have a basic DIR/Floortime Certification through the ICDL.
+I have an advanced DIR/Floortime Certification through the ICDL.
 I worked as my school’s local screening chair, coordinating the meetings, paperwork, and educational testing as a part of the special education eligibility process.
 You can follow my adventures in special education on my blog, welcometoorganizedchaos.com.

 Presentations and Action Research

 Watching Communication Grow: Following One Child’s Developmental Progressing Using an AAC Device.
 Pennsylvania Council for Exceptional Children, Harrisburg, PA, 2018

 Creating Engaging Read Alouds for All Learners, NAEYC National Conference, Washington, DC, 2018

 Creating Engaging Read Alouds for All Learners.
 Council for Exceptional Children's Division for Autism and Developmental Disability Conference, Clearwater, FL, 2018.

 Creating Sensory Storytimes at Local Libraries.
 Council for Exceptional Children's Division of Early Childhood Conference, Portland, OR.
 2017.